Rade58/first_taste_of_microservices/README.md

         // BECAUSE FROM HERE, THAEN THROUGH EVENT BUS, WILL END
         // UP TO MODERATION SERVICE
         status,
-      },
+        // IT WILL END UP TO QUERY SERVICE TOO (DON'T FORGET)
+        // BECUSE IT IS GOING TO BE ECHOED BCK THERE TOO },
     });
   } catch (err) {